Singular semipositive metrics in non-Archimedean geometry: Dual complexes

-By flat descent it follows that $E'_i$ is normal over $\xi$.
-It is also $\Q$-Cartier, since a Weil divisor is Cartier at a point iff its restriction to the formal neighborhood of that point is Cartier.
-It is now easy to conclude the proof of (i)-(iv), using the analogous properties for $\hcX'_\xi$ together with (\ref{equ:valcomp}). \end{proof}
+By flat descent it follows that $E'_i$ is normal at each point of the fiber of $\xi$.
+It is also $\Q$-Cartier, since a Weil divisor is Cartier at a point iff its restriction to the formal neighborhood of that point is Cartier (see e.g.~\cite[Proposition~1]{samuel}) It is now easy to conclude the proof of (i)-(iv), using the analogous properties for $\hcX'_\xi$ together with (\ref{equ:valcomp}). \end{proof}

 \begin{lem} Assume that